UNDERGRAD – The University of Michigan, BA, English Literature

 It all felt dusted with fairy dust until we went through what I call, “Our Church Break-up.”
 It was a hard time and I needed some serious “blog therapy” (see parts I-III).
 I started this website in February 2015, and committed to an average of a post a week for a year.
 In a matter of months, I had multiple pieces published on KevinMD.com and >250,000 page views.
 A year (and fifty-two posts) later, I was a better, thicker-skinned writer.

 The truth is, I have always wanted to write fiction and I finally stopped dreaming about it and started “filling in the boxes,” (see 5 Pieces of Advice That Changed my Life).
-I “finished” my first novel, THE WONDERS WROUGHT, in the summer of 2017.
+I “finished” my first novel, THE WONDERS WROUGHT, in the spring of 2018.
 It’s a dual-narrative featuring a grandmother’s coming of age story in 1950’s Savannah, and her granddaughter’s subsequent modern-day awakening to racism in America.
 I think it will be enjoyed by readers who liked THE SECRET LIFE OF BEES and SMALL GREAT THINGS.

 I have mapped a course to traditional publication and hope you’ll see The Wonders Wrought on a shelf in your local bookstore in 2019.
 Keep up on this journey by “liking” my writer page on Facebook.
 (Please do…Each new like is a little piece of good news!)
 And I’ll keep blogging when inspiration strikes because “writing and relating are good medicine.”